Tarique-B-DevOps/Data-Ingestion-Pipeline-using-Kafka-Connect-and-TimescaleDB/README.md

 This project sets up a data ingestion pipeline using Kafka, Kafka Connect, and TimescaleDB.
 It allows you to stream data from Kafka topics into TimescaleDB and process it in real-time.

+## Setting Up and Testing Environment

+This section walks through setting up the Docker-based stack and verifying ingestion using Kafka and TimescaleDB.

 ### 1 - Spin up Docker Compose Stack

 Start the entire stack by running: